-The Population and Wellbeing Strategy 2019-2024 focuses on improving the quality of life for our residents, by protecting the most vulnerable in our society and addressing the health inequalities that prevent people from reaching their full potential.
+The Population and Wellbeing Strategy 2023 to 2028 focuses on improving the quality of life for our residents, by protecting the most vulnerable in our society and addressing the health inequalities that prevent people from reaching their full potential.

 The strategy is driven by the Health and Wellbeing Board, which includes representatives from the public sector, health and social care and emergency services.
 The board will lead work across the town to improve mental and physical wellbeing from early years to old age, as well as improving quality of life through access to decent and affordable housing, quality education and by ensuring our community is safe and cohesive.

 The Luton 2040 vision includes the following strategic priority:

 Protecting the most disadvantaged in our town by prioritising services and interventions that focus on prevention, alleviate the impact of poverty and reduce health inequalities.

 For this priority there are five target outcomes:

 - better and more equal healthy life expectancy rates for residents across Luton